pangeo-fish/pangeo-fish/docs/format.md

 2022-08-01 07:08:01,1.3,17.3
 ```

-## `dst_deployment.csv`: DST deployment data
+## `tagging_events.csv`: lifetime data

-The DST deployment data describes the start and end of the natural behavior of the fish, beginning with the release after the tagging and ending on its death.
+The lifetime data describes the start and end of the natural behavior of the fish, beginning with the release after the tagging and ending with its death.

 It must have four columns: `event_name`, `time`, `latitude`, and `longitude`.